Binding Off Mittens

 Pull the yarn tail tightly enough to close the gap, but not so tight that you distort your stitching.
 Weave in your end with your desired method to anchor loose ends.

 All done!
-I hope you have finished some beautiful work by binding off mittens with my tips.
+I hope you have finished some beautiful work.